 - Add lime juice and cilantro.
 Taste for seasoning and add salt if needed.
 Serve immediately over steamed jasmine rice.

-- Make it Whole30 and paleo by substituting arrowroot for the cornstarch.
+- Make it Whole30: substitute arrowroot for the cornstarch.

-- Optional: add 1 cup frozen peas along with the coconut milk and slurry.
+- Add frozen peas: add 1 cup frozen peas along with the coconut milk and slurry.